OpenF2/F2/docs/src/app-development.md

 #### Patterns, Eh

 Of course, you don't have to use either one of these patterns in your `appclass.js` file.
 What you _do_ have to use is a `function`.
 That is to say the value assigned to `F2.Apps["com_companyname_appname"]` by your App Class code _must be a function_.
-Within F2's `registerApps()` method, the `new` operator is used which produces an object ([check out the code](https://github.com/OpenF2/F2/blob/master/sdk/f2.debug.js#L2893)).
+Within F2's `registerApps()` method, the `new` operator is used which produces an object and new instance of your app.

 <div class="alert">
 	<h5>Important!</h5>
 	<p>In the absence of a function in your `appclass.js`, F2 will be unable to load your app on a container.</p>
 </div>

-If you don't want to think about any of this and would rather just start coding, [download the F2 app starter zip](http://docs.openf2.org/F2-examples.zip).
+If you don't want to think about any of this and would rather just start coding, [download the F2 examples](http://docs.openf2.org/F2-examples.zip).

 * * * *